10 Essential Student Loan Tips

 Fixed rates remain the same; variable rates can change.
 Understand how interest accrues (especially during grace periods or deferment) and capitalizes.

-5. Explore Repayment Plans
+5. Explore All Repayment Options

 6. Understand Grace Periods